forcedotcom/cli/releasenotes/sfdx/README.md

     |`--typeoutputdir`|`--type-output-directory`|`force:cmdt:generate`|
     |`--typename`|`--type-name`|`force:cmdt:create`, `force:cmdt:record:create`, `force:cmdt:record:insert`|

     These are the new flag names for the `force:community:*` commands.
+If an existing flag name isn't listed in the table, it has the same name in the new command name.

     |Existing Flag Name|New Flag Name|Affected Existing Commands|
     |---|---|---|
     |`--templatename`|`--template-name`|`force:community:create`|
     |`--urlpath-prefix`|`--url-path-prefix`|`force:community:create`|

     These are the new flag names (and one new flag!) for the `force:data:*` commands.
+If an existing flag name isn't listed in the table, it has the same name in the new command name.

     |Existing Flag Name|New Flag Name|Affected Existing Commands|
     |---|---|---|